nicholaschaung/MOOCs/Coursera/data_science_JHU/human_activity/CodeBook.md

 Data identifying which of the 30 subjects the measurement was from is included in the variable "subject".
 Its range is from 1 to 30.

-Finally, all measurements were taken during one of six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
+All measurements were taken during one of six activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 This is indicated in the variable "activity".

+Finally, row is identified as subject.activity; e.g., 30.6 indicates subject 30 during activity code 6 (the activity corresponding to the activity code can be determined by looking at the variable "activity").

 ### Final human activity data
 - "tBodyAcc.mean...X"